 Menominee Park Children’s Amusement Center

 Pack a couple of dollars along for the train or if your more adventurous a water rental!
 It’s a little of a walk from the other parts of the park, so if you have little ones you might want to follow the signs and drive or bring your stroller.
 The train ride runs around a pond, over an exciting little bridge, and through a “tunnel.”

-- Hours: Fridays, Saturdays, Sundays, and Mondays from 11 am to 7 pm.
+- Hours: Fridays, Saturdays, and Sundays from 11 am to 7 pm

 - Admission: $1.50/person

-Aqua bikes, paddleboards, kayaks, canoes, and 4-person mini non-motorized pontoon are available to rent in the small lagoon adjacent to the rides.
+Kayaks, double kayaks, canoes, Aqua Bikes, and SUP boards are available to rent in the small lagoon adjacent to the rides.
 Rentals are available for same-day, as well as outside of normal business hours.
 Water rentals are available Fridays, Saturdays, Sundays, and Mondays from 11 am to 7 pm.